Why Spark, Vodafone and 2degrees don't support Apple's e-sim

 For Vodafone, spokeswoman Meera Kaushik said: "The Vodafone network currently does not support e-sim functionality.
 In fact, only 10 countries support the Apple e-sim at this stage.
 Vodafone does have plans to support this technology in the future."

-Any new technology takes time and money for telcos to add support, but as Apple points out on its website, there are many carriers already supporting e-sims — from large countries like the US, Canada, the UK, Spain and Germany to those like Croatia, which has a similar population to NZ.
+Any new technology takes time and money for telcos to add support, but as Apple points out on its website, there are many carriers already supporting e-sims — and while it might be "only 10 countries" supporting the technology, they include major markets such as the US (where AT&T, Verizon and T-Mobile are all on board), Canada, the UK, Spain and Germany.
+It's also notable that Vodafone Spain and Vodafone Germany have joined the e-sim party.
+And that a carrier in Croatia, which has a similar population to NZ, offers support for the technology.

 The Herald's initial coverage about the Watch Series 4 last Thursday inspired Auckland man Sandeep Khurana to start an online petition in a bid to convince incoming Vodafone NZ chief executive Jason Paris to support e-sims.
 As of Monday morning, he had close to 400 signatures.